ron3545/Code-Editor/README.md

 ## Overview
-The ArmSimPro Code Editor is a versatile text editor designed specifically for programming microcontrollers that control a 6 Degrees of Freedom (6 DOF) robotic arm.
+The ArmSimPro Code Editor is a versatile text editor designed specifically for programming microcontrollers that control a 6 Degrees of Freedom (6 DOF) robotic arm kit for kids.
 It provides a user-friendly interface for writing, editing, and debugging code related to the control and movement of the robotic arm.

 ## Features
 #### Code Editing